 It is crucial for everyone to lead healthy lives physically, emotionally, socially, mentally, and otherwise, by evaluating our self-worth.
 We have to consciously take steps to build and develop our sense of regard for each other and, more importantly, for ourselves.
 Healthy self-worth is a source of deep and lasting satisfaction in life.

-It is worthy to note that you will begin to lose friends on your journey to recognize your self-worth.
+It is worthy to note that your outlook may change and you may start to value different things on your journey to recognize your self-worth.

 Featured photo credit: Erik Lucatero via unsplash.com